Sampler comparison · 2026

 Decent Sampler

 Standalone reflects availability on macOS where applicable.
-Plugin column counts VST3 and/or CLAP. iPad and Android columns count native touch apps.
+Plugin column counts VST3, CLAP, and/or AUv3 (macOS).
+Windows column counts plugin or standalone availability. iPad and Android columns count native touch apps.
 Mapping counts a full multi-sample mapping editor with keyboard zones.
 Chopping counts an MPC-style slice and finger-drum workflow.
 Modular graph counts a patchable routing / effect graph with multiple sampler engines.
+Cross-device counts a shared project file across desktop and mobile.
+Information verified May 2026.

 The samplers, one by one.